gpaikane/interviewr-fastapi/README.md

 * GET: get_evaluation
     * The enpoint calls myslq db on **AWS RDS** and fetches questions, evaluations and marks for a given user_id

-Streamlit has been used for frontend here is the repo url: https://github.com/gpaikane/interviewer-streamlit-frontend
+Streamlit has been used for frontend here is the repo url: https://github.com/gpaikane/interviewer-streamlit-frontend and the hosted app url is http://51.20.190.247/

 **Details**:
 * **POST: post_graph_invoke**